ballerina-attic/docs-ballerina-vscode-extension/en/docs/references/how-to-paste-json-as-records.md

 ## Option Two: From Command palette

-1. Copy the JSON code block into the Clipboard.
-(Ctrl + C)
+1. Copy the JSON code block to the Clipboard (Ctrl + C).

     >**Info:** The example below converts a `person` and a list of `courses` to a `Student` record.
     >